juglab/napari-denoiseg/docs/documentation.md

 - `Model`:
 Select a `.h5` or `.biomage.io.zip` file to retrain a model.
 The models should be compatible.
 The plugin will automatically search for a `config.json` file in the same folder and throw an error if not found.
-- `N validation`:
-Number of patches extracted from the training set to use as validation.
-This setting is only used when the training and validation layers or folders are the same.
 - `U-Net depth`:
 Depth of the underlying U-Net architecture.
 Larger architectures are capable of generalizing better but are more complex to train.
 - `U-Net kernel size`: